 Trees are among the world’s oldest living species.
 Nothing on Earth grows as old as the trees.
-Many species of trees have survived for thousands of years and continue to do so.
+Many species of largest trees have survived for thousands of years and continue to do so.

 Table of Contents

 In 1957, Tom Harlan and Edmund Schulman discovered Methuselah, and until 2012 it was known as the oldest known tree in the world.

 The exact location of this primitive tree has not been mentioned to keep it safe from destruction.
-However, it lies somewhere in the Methuselah Grove in the White Mountains of California, among other ancient trees.
+However, it lies in the Methuselah Grove in the White Mountains of California, among other ancient trees.

-It is the world’s oldest non-clonal tree, with an estimated age of 5,000 years.
+It is the world’s oldest non-clonal tree, estimated at 5,000 years.
 It is about 63.3 meters (207.8 feet) high and 29.2 meters (95.8 feet) wide.